 An additional transmission connection to the Pacific Northwest has been part of Idaho Power's preferred resource portfolio since the 2006 IRP.
-By the 2009 IRP, Idaho Power determined the approximate configuration and capacity of the transmission line, and since 2009 the addition has been called the Boardman to Hemingway (B2H) Transmission Line Project.
+By the 2009 IRP, Idaho Power determined the approximate configuration and capacity of the transmission line.
+Since 2009, the addition has been called the Boardman to Hemingway (B2H) Transmission Line Project and the project has been included in the four subsequent IRPs.
 Idaho Power again evaluated the B2H transmission line in the 2019 IRP to ensure the transmission addition remains a prudent resource acquisition.
 Further discussion of the treatment of B2H in the 2019 IRP's capacity expansion modeling is provided in Chapter 8.

 IRPs address Idaho Power's long-term resource needs.
-Idaho Power plans for near-term energy and capacity needs in accordance with Idaho Power's Energy Risk Management Policy and Energy Risk Management Standards.
+Near-term energy and capacity needs are planned in accordance with Idaho Power's Energy Risk Management Policy and Energy Risk Management Standards.
 The risk management standards were collaboratively developed in 2002 between Idaho Power, IPUC staff, and interested customers (IPUC Case No. IPC-E-01-16).
-The Energy Risk Management Policy and Energy Risk Management Standards provide guidelines for Idaho Power's physical and financial hedging, and are designed to systematically identify, quantify, and manage the exposure of the company and its customers to the uncertainties related to the energy markets in which the company is an active participant.
+The Energy Risk Management Policy and Energy Risk Management Standards provide guidelines for Idaho Power's physical and financial hedging, and are designed to systematically identify, quantify, and manage the exposure of the company and its customers to uncertainties related to the energy markets in which Idaho Power is an active participant.
 The Energy Risk Management Policy and Energy Risk Management Standards specify an 18-month load and resource review period, and Idaho Power assesses the resulting operations plan monthly.